Nolkeg/AdjustTHWannayuk/README.md

 # How to use
 ### Quick
-Right click at the FontAsset > AdjustTHSara
+Right click at the FontAsset > AdjustWannayuk

 ### Manual
-Windows > TextMeshPro > AdjustTHSara
+Windows > TextMeshPro > AdjustWannayuk

 ### Test
 You can copy paste the below text into TMP component to test whether the Wannayuks behave correctly.
 Or just import the sample package in Sample folder.